-In the VIPKID world, many teachers debate about whether or not to ask for parent feedback.
-I always waffle back and forth on this: I want a high percentage of parent feedback because it’s part of the raise requirements, but I also don’t want to get a poor rating.
+In the VIPKID & ESL world, many teachers debate about whether or not to ask for parent feedback.
+I always waffle back and forth on this: I want a high percentage of feedback from parents because it’s part of the raise requirements, but I also don’t want to get a poor rating.

-Personally, I am still struggling to find the perfect wording for asking for parent feedback.
+Personally, I am still struggling to find the perfect wording for when asking parents for feedback.
 I have used some different variations with different levels of success:

-When I do ask for parent feedback, I always try to include it right after I tell them that their child earned five stars during class.
+When I do ask my students’ parents for their feedback, I always try to include it right after I tell them that their child earned five stars during class.
 Psychologically, I feel like that might increase my chance of getting five apples: Your child got five stars; Teacher Caryn EU gets five apples.

-Additionally, some teachers increase their percentage by actually telling the parent that VIPKID rewards teachers with a high amount of parent feedback.
+Additionally, some teachers increase their percentage by actually telling the parent that VIPKID rewards teachers with a high amount of feedback from students’ parents.
 I haven’t ever said that in my feedback, but I have definitely thought about it.

-Ultimately, I think it comes down to consistently teaching high quality classes and making connections with the students.
-I find that my students who consistently leave parent feedback are the ones that I feel most connected to.
+Ultimately, I think it comes down to consistently teaching high-quality classes and making connections with the students.
+I find that the parents who consistently leave feedback are the ones whose children I feel most connected to.

 Recently, I jumped on the bandwagon and created a welcome slide using PowerPoint and Bitmoji.
 When using it in my classroom, I don’t upload it directly because I have heard mixed things about this.
 Teachers have sent in tickets asking if they can upload a welcome slide; some of the responses say that it’s okay and others say not to.